qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 the _right_ hand (with navigation above it).

 You can configure for the _arrow_ hardware layout (one additional hardware key on the right).
-The additional key on the BASE layer can toggle to the movement layer, and than becomes part of the arrow cluster.
+The additional key on the Base layer can toggle to the movement layer, and than becomes part of the arrow cluster.
 For both versions (_triangle_ arrows left hand or _flat_ arrows right hand) you can compile this second arrow cluster to be completed with navigation keys